Rep. Rush Says Officers Caught on Cam 'Lounging' in His Campaign Office, Making Popcorn Amid Looting in Chicago

-Officers were captured on video "lounging" in U.S. Rep. Bobby Rush's Chicago campaign office during looting in the city for at least five hours earlier this month, Mayor Lori Lightfoot said.
+The recently-elected president of Chicago's Fraternal Order of Police on Thursday reacted to video showing more than a dozen officers "lounging" in U.S. Rep. Bobby Rush's campaign office as protests and looting erupted in Chicago earlier this month, he revealed Thursday.

-According to the mayor, the video recording began at around 1 a.m. on June 1, hours after looting erupted in several neighborhoods, including at 5401 S. Wentworth Ave., the plaza where Rush's campaign office is situated.
+Rush, who made the announcement alongside Chicago police leadership and Mayor Lori Lightfoot, said he received a call nearly two weeks ago telling him his office at 5401 S. Wentworth Ave. had been burglarized- a scene he assumed was due to looters that had damaged businesses in the area following protests over the death of George Floyd.

-The congressman's office had already been broken into, but officers at the scene later entered the damaged space, laying down on a couch, sleeping and making coffee and popcorn, video shows, according to Lightfoot.
+Fraternal Order of Police Lodge 7 President John Catanzara told NBC 5 that the news conference with Mayor Lightfoot and Rep. Rush was "ridiculously melodramatic, over the top production, pre-planned."

 Local